locuslab/deq/README.md

 ## Usage

 All DEQ instantiations share the same underlying framework, whose core functionalities are provided in `DEQModel/modules`.
-In particular, `deq.py` provides the PyTorch functions that solves for the roots in forward and backward passes, **where the backward pass is hidden as an inner class of `DEQModule`**. `broyden.py` provides an implementation of the Broyden's method.
+In particular, `solvers.py` provides an implementation of the Broyden's method and Anderson acceleration.
 Meanwhile, numerous regularization techniques (weight normalization, variational dropout, etc.) are provided in
 `optimizations.py` (heavily borrowed from the [TrellisNet](https://github.com/locuslab/trellisnet) repo).

 Training and evaluation scripts of DEQ-Transformer are provided, in `DEQModel/train_[MODEL_NAME].py`.
 Most of the hyperparameters can be (and **should be**) tuned via the `argparse` flags.
 For instance: